logo

 NO REPAIR CAFE IN DECEMBER

-The Repair Café has been running successfully since June 2021 and to date 372 kg of ‘stuff’ has been saved from the waste system.
-We couldn’t have done this without the 21 volunteers, past and present, who generously give up their time on a Saturday every month.
-We are now able to offer electrical and electronic repairs alongside sewing, mechanical, jewellery, leather repairs and crochet.
+The Repair Café has been running successfully since June 2021 and to date 833 kg of ‘stuff’ has been saved from the waste system.
+We couldn’t have done this without the 26 volunteers, past and present, who generously give up their time on a Saturday every month.
+We are now able to offer electrical and electronic repairs, sewing, mechanical, jewellery, leather repairs and crochet.
+Check local posters or Facebook posts for each month's repairs.

-The main purpose of the Repair Café is to save resources.
-We throw away an immense amount of stuff unnecessarily.
+The main purpose of the Repair Café is to save resources and reduce carbon emissions.
+We throw away a vast amount of stuff unnecessarily.
 Somerset Waste Partnership now sends non-recyclable rubbish to an energy-from-waste plant in Avonmouth.
 This is better than landfill, but it still takes energy, fuel and time to collect and transport the rubbish there.
-Anything new we buy also takes raw materials, water, energy and time to manufacture with (depending on where and how it is made) pollution as a probable side effect and then has to be transported to the retailer and on to us which also uses resources.
+Anything new we buy also takes raw materials, water, energy and time to manufacture with (depending on where and how it is made) pollution as a probable side effect and then has to be transported to the retailer sometimes over great distances and on to us which also uses resources.
 And ALL these processes produce carbon.

-If a repair is not possible, the volunteers can advise you if - and where - you can get it sorted out.
+If a repair is not possible there and then, the volunteers can often advise you if - and where - you can get it sorted out.
 We have a list of Wincanton High Street shops who may be able to help if we can’t.
-We will also have various bits and pieces (such as batteries, coloured cottons etc) that you can buy if needed.
+Repairers are not expected to take things home to repair (they give up enough time already) but occasionally they may offer to do so.

-We are open once a month except December, usually on the fourth Saturday, (except in August when it will be on the 5th Saturday) from 10.00 to 13.00 (last repairs accepted at 12.30) - in The Balsam Centre.
+We are open once a month except in December, usually on the fourth Saturday, from 10.00 to 13.00 (last repairs accepted at 12.30) - in The Balsam Centre.

-We will let you know what repairs we will be offering and confirm dates in the News section of our website and on the One Planet Wincanton Facebook Page, and on posters around the town.
+We will let you know what repairs we will be offering and confirm dates on the One Planet Wincanton Facebook Page, and on posters around the town.

 repair cafe